Buying a Rental or Income Property in BC – What You Need to Know

 If the property is rented on a fixed term basis (e.g. a one-year tenancy), the tenant has the right to stay in the property until the end of the term.
 A change of ownership does not affect the tenancy.
 However, any tenancy can be ended by agreement of the landlord and tenant at any time and sometimes a tenant will agree to end a tenancy if they are satisfied with the compensation offered by the landlord.
 We have been involved in a number of purchases in Greater Victoria in which tenants of fixed term tenancies were happy to end their tenancies.

 In the case of a month-to-month tenancy, if the purchaser or a “close family member of the purchaser” intends in good faith to occupy the premises rented by the tenant, it is possible to end the tenancy, but the offer you make to the seller has to be properly drafted to make sure that it complies with the Residential Tenancy Act.
-It’s also important that you consider the timing of your closing and possession date if you want to move in right away, as the existing landlord must give their tenant two months Notice to End Tenancy for Landlord’s Use of Property.
+It’s also important that you consider the timing of your closing and possession date if you want to move in right away, as the existing landlord is now required to give their tenant four months Notice to End Tenancy for Landlord’s Use of Property.
+As of July 18, 2024, Landlords also must register notices to end tenancy in the BC Government’s Landlord Use portal.
 The landlord, in this instance is the seller, and he or she must also give the tenant the equivalent of one month’s rent on or before the effective date of the landlord’s notice.
-It is also important to know that according to the BC Residential Tenancy Act a close member of the family is a child, parent or spouse.
+It is also important to know that according to the BC Residential Tenancy Act a close member of the family is only a child, parent or spouse.

 Q. I want to renovate the rental unit I purchased in Sidney, BC but it is currently tenanted.
 What are my options?